Seychelles

 Spring (March to May)

-Warm and settled at 27–31°C. Good visibility for diving and snorkeling as currents ease.
+Warm and settled at 27–31°C. Good visibility for diving and snorkelling as currents ease.
 A comfortable time for island-hopping.

 Summer (June to August)